Bachelor > Admission requirements

 Please note that specific admission requirements may vary from one study programme to another and may differ from one institution of higher education to another.
 The requirements described on this website apply to the University of Copenhagen only.

 Prospective students are strongly advised to contact each institution for further information.

 For information on admission to the University of Copenhagen, please contact University Education Services, Guidance and Admissions.

-The University of Copenhagen offers Bachelor's degree programmes taught only in Danish.
-This is why all foreign applicants must be skilled in Danish.
+The University of Copenhagen offers bachelor's degree programmes taught only in Danish.
+This is why all applicants with foreign and international examinations need to fulfil Danish language qualifications, which means have academic language skills in Danish.

-Students from the Nordic countries with Danish, Norwegian or Swedish included in their school leaving examination are not required to do a Danish test.
-However, a course in Danish for Scandinavians at Studieskolen may be helpful.
-For more information about the test, please visit www.studieskolen.dk.
+Please note that students from the Nordic countries and with international exams with Danish, Norwegian or Swedish included in their school leaving examination are not required to pass a Danish language test.
+However, a course in Danish for Scandinavians at e.g. Studieskolen may be helpful.